Sutherland & Mackay Country

 No matter what you prefer to call it, getting out and about on foot is the very best way to enjoy everything the Highlands have to offer.
 We have some of the finest mountains and hill walks in Scotland right on our doorstep.
 Travel times are measured in ooohs and aahhs, not hours and minutes, so even the journey to those places a little further afield, like Foinaven or Sandwood Bay, is a pleasant experience in itself!

-Ben Klibreck, Ben Loyal, the mountain featured in the background of this page, and Ben Hope, Scotland’s most northerly munro, are only a short drive away!
+Ben Klibreck, Ben Loyal, The Queen of Scottish Mountains, and Ben Hope, Scotland's most northerly munro, are only a short drive away!

 For more detailed information about walking routes in and around our area, from easy to strenuous, we highly recommend you visit Sutherland Walks

 If you prefer a different kind of leg power then you'll find the quiet open roads a real pleasure to cycle along.
 With miles of single track roads to enjoy you'll be spoiled for choice when it comes to selecting your route for the day.
 We can recommend Strathtongue-Altnaharra-Hope-Strathtongue as a particularly rewarding day out.
 The Poor House sits on the Aberdeen to Shetland Islands section of National Cycle Network Route 1, so we are ideally placed for rest and repair!

 If golf is your passion we guarantee you won't enjoy a more spectacular drive (pun intended) than the one that takes you around the glittering waters of Loch Eriboll, on to Durness and the most north-westerly course on the UK mainland.